pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 short: |
   Lessons we learned while building a controller with KubeBuilder, and how we made our unit tests fast enough for test driving.
-title: How we built a controller using KubeBuilder with Test Driven development, Part 2
+title: How we built a controller using KubeBuilder with test-driven development, Part 2
 image: /images/pairing.jpg

 ---